Institutional Review Board (IRB) For Human Research Participants Protection

 To all investigators: It is a violation of regulations to initiate the research project prior to receiving IRB approval.
 Therefore, it is important that proposals be submitted to the IRB in a timely manner and with consideration of upcoming IRB meetings whenever the project involves completion deadlines (i.e. for publishing or thesis/dissertation submission).
 UWF asks that investigators please allow up to 4-6 weeks for IRB review.

-Please be aware that the UWF IRB is only accepting emailed applications.
-The electronic application portal is no longer active.
-You must use the PDF or Word application versions below.
+Please be aware that the UWF IRB is only accepting emailed applications to email@example.com.
+You must use the Word application versions below.
 Paper copies will no longer be accepted.
 Electronic signatures are permitted for all IRB documents.

 - Chair: Dr. Carla Thompson, Professor, Educational Research and Administration